 – A conventional machine wash and fast spin is recommended.
 Use a hot iron while the linens are still slightly damp if you want to press your linens.

 – Linen has a distinctive crispness which you should be able to achieve with a hot iron – no need to use starch.
 However, if you really want extra stiffness, table linens can be starched after a wash to achieve that extra crisp finish.

 – Wash linen articles separately from other materials, especially during the first wash, as natural fibres tend to lose lint (or ‘nap’), which you don’t want to end up on your other items.

 – To reduce creasing, load your washing machine half-way.
 This will also ensure linens get plenty of water while rinsing.

-– Fine hand-hemstitched items, such as the above-mentioned Diana tablecloth, require extra care.
-If washed in a washing machine, a low-temperature and low-spin setting is recommended.
+Fine hand-hemstitched items, require extra care.
+If washed in a washing machine, we recommend using a low temperature and low-spin setting.
 Never tumble dry fine hemstitched linens.
-Dry-cleaning can be a good idea for delicate textiles.
+Dry cleaning can be a good idea for delicate textiles.

 And last but not least, always follow the manufacturer’s care instructions on the label attached to the linen item.
 They are there for a reason!

 About the author: